thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Retail   | 9            | 97.38           |
 | Shopify  | 9            | 2.62            |

+- Retail always contributes to total revenue more than Shopify, accounting for over 97% from March to September.

 **7. What is the percentage of sales by demographic for each year in the dataset?**